senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Create deployment directory

-A additional "deployment directory" needs to be created to store modified artifacts.
+An additional "deployment directory" needs to be created to store modified artifacts.
 In this demonstration, the contents of `${SENZING_AIRGAPPED_DIR}` will be considered **read-only** so that they can be reused.

-1. :pencil2: Create unique prefix.
+1. :pencil2: Create a unique prefix.
    This will be used in a local directory name as well as a prefix to kubernetes object.